ryanslikesocool/Burst-Lines/README.md

 ###### A small line rendering tool built around Unity's Job system

 ## Features
-- Immediate mode and retained mode mesh rendering (retained need improvements)
+- Immediate mode and retained mode mesh rendering
-- Super speedy job-based mesh creation
+- Super speedy job-based mesh creation (only when data changes, so no unnecessary calculation)
-- Store shapes data in scriptable objects for easy reuse
+- Stored in scriptable objects for easy reuse
 - Pixel width or quad-based shapes
-- URP compatible (not tested on HDRP but it might work)
+- URP compatible (not tested on HDRP or classic but it might work)
 - Arcs
-- Miter angles for non-arc shapes
+- Miter angles (nice corners)
+- Color modes (fill, per point, per vertex)
+- Color blending modes (step, gradient)

 ## Dependencies
 #### This package is based around Unity's Jobs and Burst compiler systems.
 Because of this, there are a few dependencies that are required.